A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: M-DCSBM sampling procedure

 The elements

-of the block tensor give, for $r \neq s$, the expected number of edges between state nodes in community $s$ in layer $\bbeta$ and state nodes in community $r$ in layer $\balpha$.
-For $s=r$ and $\bbeta=\balpha$, the block-tensor element $W_{r,\balpha}^{s,\bbeta}$ instead gives twice the expected number of edges.
-One way to think of the DCSBM benchmark is that we categorize each edge that we want to sample as an intracommunity edge with probability $1-\mu$ or as a ``random edge'' (i.e., an edge that can be either an intracommunity edge or an intercommunity edge) with probability $\mu$.
+of the block tensor give, for $r \neq s$, the expected number of edges between state nodes in \mesostructure{} $s$ in layer $\bbeta$ and state nodes in \mesostructure{} $r$ in layer $\balpha$.
+For $s=r$ and $\bbeta=\balpha$, the block-tensor element $W_{r,\balpha}^{s,\bbeta}$ gives twice the expected number of edges.
+One way to think of the DCSBM benchmark is that we categorize each edge that we want to sample as an intra-\mesostructure{} edge with probability $1-\mu$ or as a ``random edge'' (i.e., an edge that can be either an intra-\mesostructure{} edge or an inter-\mesostructure{} edge) with probability $\mu$.
 To sample an edge, we sample two state nodes (which we then join by an edge).
 We call these two state nodes the ``end points'' of the edge.
-The two end points of an intracommunity edge are sampled with a frequency that is proportional to the expected degree of their associated state nodes, conditional on the end points being in the same community.
-By contrast, the two end points of a random edge are sampled with a frequency proportional to expected degree of their associated nodes (without conditioning on anything).
-We assume that the total number of edges in a layer $\balpha$ is sampled from a Poisson distribution~\footnote{The choice of a Poisson distribution for the number of edges ensures that this approach for sampling edges is approximately consistent with sampling edges independently from Bernoulli distributions with success probabilities given by Eq.~\textup {(\ref{eq:M-DCSBM-edge})}.
+We sample the two end points of an intra-\mesostructure{} edge with a frequency that is proportional to the expected degree of their associated state nodes, conditional on the end points being in the same \mesostructure{}.
+By contrast, we sample the two end points of a random edge with a frequency proportional to the expected degree of their associated state nodes (without conditioning on \mesostructure{} assignment).
+We assume that the total number of edges in layer $\balpha$ is sampled from a Poisson distribution~\footnote{The choice of a Poisson distribution for the number of edges ensures that this approach for sampling edges is approximately consistent with sampling edges independently from Bernoulli distributions with success probabilities \cref{eq:M-DCSBM-edge}.
 The exact distribution for the number of edges is a Poisson--binomial distribution, from which it is difficult to sample; a Poisson--binomial distribution is well-approximated by a Poisson distribution if none of the individual edge probabilities are too large.} with mean $w_{\balpha}$.
-One can easily extend this model to generate interlayer edges~\footnote{In the most general case of a directed multilayer network with interlayer edges, one would sample expected layer-$\bbeta$-specific in-degrees $e_{\bbeta}^{i, \balpha}$ and out-degrees $e_{i,\balpha}^{\bbeta}$ for each state node $(i, \balpha)$ and layer $\bbeta$ from appropriate distributions.
-Given expected layer-specific degrees $\mat{e}$ and a multilayer partition $\set{S}$, one then constructs the block tensor $\mat{W}$ and state node parameters $\mat{\sigma}$ for the M-DCSBM analogously to the special case described in the main text.
-Let
+Although our procedure for sampling edges describes a potential algorithm for sampling networks from the DCSBM benchmark, it usually is more efficient to sample edges separately for each pair of \mesostructure{}s.